Carolina Panthers

 In the NFC South, they are setting the standard, ranking above the New Orleans Saints (#16), Atlanta Falcons (#19) and Tampa Bay Buccaneers (#20) in points allowed per game.

 Creating havoc has been a major issue, as they rarely disrupt the opponent's backfield.
-Ball security hasn't been a concern for their opponents, as this defense generates very few takeaways.
+They've been opportunistic, capitalizing on opponent mistakes to generate a healthy number of takeaways.

 Total Sacks